This Tiny Michigan Town Is One of America’s Best LGBTQIA+ Destinations

 Where to stay and play on a visit to Saugatuck

-Since 1981, the Dunes Resort has been the beating heart of Saugatuck’s LGBTQ+ community.
-The 81-room resort sprawls on 22 acres with an outdoor pool, restaurant, game room, nightclub, cabaret theatre, and covered patio known as the “Tea Deck.”
-Following pandemic-related restrictions for the past year, Jones says things are finally getting back to normal.
+Since 1981, the Dunes Resort has been the beating heart of Saugatuck’s LGBTQIA+ community.
+The sprawling 81-room resort sits on 22 acres with an outdoor pool, restaurant, game room, nightclub, cabaret theater, and covered patio known as the “Tea Deck.”
+Following pandemic-related restrictions, Jones says things are finally getting back to normal.

 That means the return of a packed events calendar that includes karaoke, live piano, DJs, and more.
-Dunes Cabaret features drag divas and lounge acts every Saturday night at their storied Show Bar theatre, while the infamous “Tea Dance” Sundays, open to the public, bring the uninhibited vibes of a Vegas dayclub to the Midwest.
+Dunes Cabaret features drag divas and lounge acts every weekend at its storied Show Bar theater, while the infamous “Tea Dance” Sundays, open to the public, bring the uninhibited vibes of a Vegas dayclub to the Midwest.

-For a different kind of LGBTQ+ resort experience, the Campit Outdoor Resort is a 33-acre wooded property ten minutes from Saugatuck/Douglas catering to the LGBTQ+ community, friends, and allies.
+For a different kind of LGBTQIA+ resort experience, the Campit Outdoor Resort is a 33-acre wooded property just 10 minutes from Saugatuck/Douglas catering to the queer community, friends, and allies.
 The rustic retreat offers space for drive-in tent camping and RVs, as well as log cabins and vintage trailers for rent.
-Campit also hosts the Saugatuck LGBT Music Fest, slated this year for June 18-20.
+Campit also hosts the annual Saugatuck LGBT Music Fest, slated this year for July 15-17.

-If the party resort vibe isn’t your, well, vibe, consider one of the private retreats at Hidden Garden Cottages, an LGBTQ+ owned boutique experience in the heart of downtown Saugatuck.
+If the party resort vibe isn’t your, well, vibe, consider one of the private retreats at Hidden Garden Cottages, a queer-owned boutique experience in the heart of downtown Saugatuck.
 And if you’re all about luxury, check in at the European-style Belvedere Inn and Restaurant.
 Built in the early 1900s, it was once the Gilded Age summer home of wealthy Chicagoans.

 Explore the “Art Coast” of Michigan